stefangomez/stripe-sepa-poc/README.md

 ## Deploy to netlify

 Deploys are working via netlify, but not vercel.
 Vercel's config for nextjs for including additional necessary files (lib/\*.graphqls) for the lambda function doesn't work.
 Netlify's does, see netlify.toml.
 Additional config info here: https://docs.netlify.com/configure-builds/common-configurations/next-js/

+- make sure to create env variables in Netlify (or wherever you deploy) that replicate your .env file